Agricultural Literacy Curriculum Matrix

 After conducting these activities, review and summarize the following key concepts:

 - There are many types of farmers.
 Some farmers raise animals and others grow crops.
-All farmers have a career in producing the necessities of life.

 Invite members of the community involved in ag-related occupations to speak to your class.
 Consider taking your class on a field trip to their places of business.